shajibghosh/EEL6825_Pattern_Recognition_Project_Shajib/README.txt

 		python gen_result_easyOCR.py

-      -- if you want to generate results for ICDAR2015 test dataset using EasyOCR, run the 'gen_result_paddleOCR.py' by writing following command:
+      -- if you want to generate results for ICDAR2015 test dataset using paddleOCR, run the 'gen_result_paddleOCR.py' by writing following command:

 		python gen_result_paddleOCR.py